Bala (2002 film): Release and reception

 A critic from The Hindu stated that "'Bala' is another of those typical action flicks that flood the cinema scene today".
 Malini Mannath of Chennai Online opined that "It's yet again a gangster film, the scenes flowing albeit smoothly, but expectantly through clichéd situations giving one a sense of deja vu throughout".
 Visual Dasan of Kalki criticised the age old story and called the film boring, however he praised the dialogues, background score, and cinematography.
 Sify wrote "There is nothing new in the story as it looks like a rehash of several films.
 The flashback of how Bala became a hatchet man for Pasupathi is long winded and tame.
 Even the music of Yuvan Shankar Raja fails to impress.
 Shaam looks totally uncomfortable and he needs to put in more effort in emotional scenes.
 Meera Jasmine has the screen presence though she has nothing much to do.
 On the whole the film fails to impress as director Deepak could not package the film as an entertainer".
 Cinesouth wrote "The film was a lifeline for Shyam who had been having only failures and for debut director Deepak.
 Sorry to say this, but a wishy-washy plot and weak narration made the film a disaster".
 Deccan Herald wrote "The film is more about action, good songs, nice cinematography but fails when it comes to script.
 Director Deepak, who has penned the story and dialogues for the movie, had tried something new in seeking to portray the good side of the negative characters".
-Despite the failure of Shaam's previous films, this film managed to average business.
+Despite the failure of Shaam's previous films, this film managed to do average business.